MichaelTanji/security_career_assessment_screen/README.md

 ## Conditions

-A copy of the test, an answer sheet (or online form), 15 minutes.
+A proctor, a copy of the test, an answer sheet (or online form), 15 minutes.
+No resources ("closed book") or personal assistance is allowed.

 ## Standard